Mechanic Alludu: Plot

-Jagannatham a multi-millionaire performs his sister Parvati espousal with his friend Narayana a malicious.
+Jagannatham, a multi-millionaire, maliciously performs his sister Parvati's espousal with his friend Narayana.
 So, he ploys along with his associate Kotappa, indicts Jagannatham in a murder case when they even intimidate Parvati to give a fake statement against her brother which leads to his sentence.
 Thereafter, they also seek to kill pregnant Parvati when she is rescued wise lady Mahalakshmi.
 Later on, she leaves the city after giving birth to a baby boy Ravi.
 Years roll by, Ravi a young and energetic guy, always bickers at every workplace and loses his jobs.
 Parallelly, he squabbles with a lady bully Chitti daughter of Jagannatham who runs a hotel in his area and she too does the same.
 At present, Jagannatham lives as a mechanic, once Ravi saves him from a dancer and joins as employ in his shed.
 After a few funny incidents Ravi and Chitti fall in love and Jagannatham also gives approval for their wedding.
 During the time of their engagement, furious Jagannatham rejects the match knowing Ravi as his nephew.
 But afterward, realizing the actuality when Jagannatham and Ravi decide to take avenge against Narayana, so, they enter into his house and start confusing him with their relationships.
 Right now, Narayana has performed a second marriage with Mahalakshmi, after learning the truth she also conjoins with them.
 After a comic tale, they teach a lesson to Narayana and everybody gets united.
 Finally, the movie ends on a happy note with the marriage of Ravi and Chitti.